-Users with View or edit access to a File can select objects in the Canvas or Layers Panel
+Anyone with can view or can edit to a file can select objects in the canvas or Layers panel

 Before you can update any properties associated with an object or layer, you will need to select it.
 We'll cover all the basics for selecting objects, as well as some lesser known tips and tricks.

 You can select layers in the canvas itself, or from the Layers panel.
 Click on an object in the canvas to select it.